bluenote-1577/fairy/README.md

 # fairy - fast approximate contig coverage for metagenomic binning

-### Introduction
+## Introduction - multi-sample coverage problem

 After metagenomic assembly, optimal workflows require aligning **all metagenomic reads** against all assemblies to obtain coverages.
 Then, metagenome-assembled genomes (MAGs) are generated using a binner like [metabat2](https://bitbucket.org/berkeleylab/metabat).

 Unfortunately, all-to-all alignment of samples to assemblies is very slow.

+## Fairy for fast multi-sample coverage

 **Fairy** resolves this bottleneck by using a fast k-mer alignment-free method to obtain coverage instead of aligning reads.
 Fairy's coverages are correlated with aligners (but still approximate).
 However, **fairy is 10-1000x faster than BWA for all-to-all coverage calculation**.